 In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-09, "Revenue from Contracts with Customers," a new accounting standard that provides for a comprehensive model to use in the accounting for revenue arising from contracts with customers that will replace most existing revenue recognition guidance within accounting principles generally accepted in the United States.
 Under this standard, revenue will be recognized to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which we expect to be entitled in exchange for those goods or services.
 At its July 2015 meeting, the FASB agreed to defer the mandatory effective date of ASU 2014-09 one year.
 Under the one year deferral, the standard will take effect in 2018 for calendar year-end public entities.
-We are assessing the new standard and have not yet determined the impact to our consolidated financial statements.

 In July 2015, the FASB issued ASU 2015-11, Simplifying Measurement of Inventory.
 The update requires measurement of most inventory "at the lower of cost and net realizable value", and applies to all entities that recognize inventory within the scope of ASC 330, except for inventory measured under the last-in, first-out (LIFO) method or the retail inventory method (RIM).
 ASU 2015-11 requires prospective application and represents a change in accounting principle.
 The update is effective for fiscal years beginning after December 15, 2016.
 Early adoption is permitted for financial statements that have not been previously issued.
-We are evaluating the impact of ASU 2015-11 on our consolidated financial statements and the possibility of early adoption thereof.

 In February 2016, the FASB issued ASU 2016-02, Leases, which is intended to improve financial reporting about leasing transactions.
 The update requires a lessee to record on the balance sheet the assets and liabilities for the rights and obligations created by lease terms of more than 12 months.
 The update is effective for fiscal years beginning after December 15, 2018.
-We are evaluating the impact of ASU 2016-02 on our consolidated financial statements.

 In March 2016, the FASB issued ASU 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting, which simplifies the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities and classification on the statement of cash flows.
 The update is effective for fiscal years beginning after December 15, 2016 and early adoption is permitted.
-We are evaluating the impact of ASU 2016-09 on our consolidated financial statements.

 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326), Measurement of credit losses on Financial Instruments.
 The update amends the FASB's guidance on the impairment of financial instruments.
 The ASU adds to U.S. GAAP an impairment model (known as the current expected credit loss (CECL) model) that is based on expected losses rather than incurred losses.
 Under the new guidance, an entity recognizes as an allowance its estimate of expected credit losses, which the FASB believes will result in more timely recognition of such losses.
 The ASU is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
-We are evaluating the impact of ASU 2016-13 on our consolidated financial statements.